lalqalandar310-prog/Syspulse-/README.md

 ### Whitelist Management

 SysPulse includes a flexible whitelist system to prevent false positives.
-Add or remove processes by editing the whitelist in config.ini.
+Add or remove processes: Edit the whitelist in config.ini.
-A reset_whitelist.bat file is included to quickly restore default settings.
+Reset whitelist: A reset_whitelist.bat file is included.

-You can customize alert thresholds for CPU/RAM/Disk, Telegram bot token, chat ID, and monitoring intervals in config.ini.
+You can customize alert thresholds, Telegram bot token, chat ID, and monitoring intervals in config.ini.

 ### Screenshots